PART 46: OUT OF TIME

 “There was no point,” Carrie admitted.
 She turned away from him.
 “You’re going to be dead in exactly four minutes and twenty six seconds either way.”

 Frank felt a chill run through him.
 “What?”

 “There is a bomb in the basement that will go off then,” Carrie explained.
 She sounded fatigued.
-“When it detonates, I will channel it’s destructive energy through me, into the rivers of time.
+“When it detonates, I will channel its destructive energy through me, into the rivers of time.
 The future will explode, and the past will implode right along with it.
-Should make for a fascinating little light show… a pity that no one will be alive to see it.”
+Should make for a fun little light show… a pity that no one will be alive to see it.”

 “You can’t be serious.”

 Her expression shifted, becoming more wistful.
-“My only remaining regret is that I’ll never get to experience a normal life.
-No mother, no boyfriend, no friends who could possibly understand me–”
+“My only regret is that I’ll never get to experience a normal teenage life.
+No mother, no boyfriend, no one who could possibly understand the real me–”

 Her lips thinned.
 “Pardon?”